Luminance69/dota_but_rimworld/README.md

     	+50% movement speed
     	+25 + (GameTime / 30) damage
     	If controlled by helm of the dominator/overlord, the bonuses are lost.

+    Weight: 8
+    Animal Hunting Hero:
+    	A random ancient creep targets a nearby enemy hero to kill.
+    	+50% damage resistance
+    	+50% movement speed
+    	+25 + (GameTime / 30) damage
+    	If controlled by helm of the overlord, the bonuses are lost.

     Weight: 5
     Mass Animal Insanity: